Selection and Review of Academic Department Heads

 - Issued: September 2014

 The successful academic and administrative performance of the head of an academic department is vital to the accomplishment of the mission and vision of that department and, by extension, of the college/school in which that department resides and the University.
-Her/his professional performance, management style, and personal conduct affect the welfare of the academic department; the academic quality of the department in terms of the teaching and scholarship performance of its faculty; the quality of life of its faculty; the professional growth and fulfillment of its undergraduate and graduate students; and the internal and external public image of the department.
+Their professional performance, management style, and personal conduct affect the welfare of the academic department; the academic quality of the department in terms of the teaching and scholarship performance of its faculty; the quality of life of its faculty; the professional growth and fulfillment of its undergraduate and graduate students; and the internal and external public image of the department.
 Consequently, the faculty members of the department play an essential role in the selection and performance review of the Department Head.

 It is the policy of the University to ensure a wide variety of opinion and input from the faculty, professional staff and students in the selection of a Department Head of an academic department within a college/school.
-Thus, in this policy, the following procedures outline the selection process for the Department Head, the duration of his/her service, and the process for her/his periodic performance review.
-When necessary, and adhering to the spirit of this policy, these guidelines may be adjusted to meet the particular circumstances of any academic department or college/school, with details determined through consultation by the department’s voting faculty members, the Department Head (where appropriate), the dean, and subject to the approval of the Provost (or the President, in the case of Drexel University College of Medicine, “COM”).
+Thus, in this policy, the following procedures outline the selection process for the Department Head, the duration of their service, and the process for their periodic performance review.
+When necessary, and adhering to the spirit of this policy, these guidelines may be adjusted to meet the particular circumstances of any academic department or college/school, with details determined through consultation by the department's voting faculty members, the Department Head (where appropriate), the dean, and subject to the approval of the Provost (or the President, in the case of Drexel University College of Medicine, "COM").

-II.
-Definitions:1.
-Academic Department
+1. Academic Department